 Internet Banking: You can use any device with internet access for your bank activities – phones, laptops, desktops & tablets – anything.

-Mobile Banking: After enabling mobile banking, you can download mobile banking app of the particular bank, and access various services of the bank from mobile phone.
+Mobile Banking: After enabling mobile banking, you can download the mobile banking app of the particular bank, and access various services of the bank from a mobile phone.

 Furthermore, you can carry out various digital transactions using eBanking and mobile banking services, from utility bill payment to mobile top-up, ISP bill payment among other services.
 You can also load digital wallets like Khalti from your bank balance, and access numerous other services from your phone: from mobile balance top up to landline bill payment, from DTH and internet bill payment to utility bill payment, from movie ticket booking to airline ticketing, hotel booking and many more.
 You no longer need to visit ATM that frequently to cash out.